A SONG OF NEVERSEA

 YA historical fantasy with a speculative twist (YA OUTLANDER meets NEVER LET ME GO), for fans of Marie Lu and Leigh Bardugo.
-Inspired by the aftermath of the Fukushima disaster, my husband's Scottish clan history, and my explorations of abandoned London Underground stations and the Scottish Highlands.
 93,000 words.

 In 2138, 18-year-old apprentice historian Bryn MacBride makes a discovery in the ruins outside town that could change her commune’s future: an underground door.
 An entrance to the London Underground, contaminated and forgotten after a magical disaster destroyed the city.
 After five years of working beside her best friend and mentor Thomas, Bryn’s sure this will secure her a place in their history books.
 But hours after informing Thomas, Bryn finds their research office ablaze, with Thomas inside.

 Days before, Thomas had made his own discovery, that their idyllic artisan commune Cimmersea was built on a dark secret.
 Desperate to protect Thomas’s work from a council who would silence truth to protect their privileged lifestyle, Bryn flees to the Underground, eventually emerging outside Cimmersea’s borders—in the year 1692.